Muhammad-Mirazul-Hasan-Rafee/volunteer-server/readme.md

 }
 ```

-And the client proxies all API traffic under `/api/*`, so the browser sees a single origin.
+The client proxies all API traffic under `/api/*`, so the browser sees a single origin.
 The cookie is delivered as first-party, and sessions survive deploys. 🔀

 ---